FilippoZambelli/School_Projects/README.md

 # School_Projects
-A collection of my programming assignments that i carried out during my high school degree in computer science.
+This is a showcase of my programming assignments that i carried out during my high school degree in computer science.